 Dual Enrollment: Part-Time and Full-Time

-Students participating in the Division of Access & Transition’s Dual Enrollment Programs will pay a tuition/registration fee of $30.00.
+Student participating in the Division of Access & Transition’s Commonwealth Dual Enrollment Program will pay a tuition/registration fee of $30.00.
 Courses are limited and applicants from local high schools are given priority.

 College Placement Testing (Accuplacer)

 College Placement Testing is required for all MWCC Dual Enrollment applicants.
 Students must test into college- level English and math.
 Students testing into developmental courses will not be accepted into the program.
 Study materials are available per request.

 If you have a disability and may require accommodations in order to participate fully in the dual enrollment program, please contact the Coordinator for Students with Disabilities at 978-630-9120 prior to testing to determine if MWCC can provide you with the appropriate level of support.
 More information is available at mwcc.edu/support/disability/.

 Applications will be reviewed on an individual basis.
 All high school students who have a minimum cumulative 2.8 GPA (based on a 4.0 scale) for full-time enrollment, 2.5 GPA for part-time enrollment, meet the placement testing requirements, are recommended by their high school guidance counselor, and complete the interview process will be considered for acceptance to the program.
 Due to the selective and competitive nature of the dual enrollment program, not all applicants who apply to the program will be admitted to the College.